 Handling

 While we care how well a mower cuts, we often pay more attention to how well it rolls around the yard.
-If it's a pain to push, it makes the weekly task of trimming the lawn a real chore.
-To test their relative dexterity, we compare how easy they are to start and stop, the effort required to push them or how well the self-propulsion works, and how easy they are to navigate around obstacles or perform sharp turns.
+If it's a pain to push, it turns the weekly lawn-trimming task into a real chore.
+To test their relative dexterity, we compare how easy they are to start and stop, the effort required to push them, how well self-propulsion works, and how easy they are to navigate around obstacles or make sharp turns.

 Both Toro models easily took top honors for their handling.
-The SmartStow Recycler requires less effort; its self-propulsion feature practically mows the lawn for you, you just have to walk behind it.
-Both mowers' responsive “personal pace” auto-drive system propels itself, responding to how much pressure you put on the curved upper handle.
-Since you press harder to get up a hill, it speeds the wheels to give you more support.
+The SmartStow Recycler requires less effort; its self-propulsion feature practically mows the lawn for you, you have to walk behind it.
+Both mowers' responsive “personal pace” auto-drive system propels them, responding to how much pressure you apply to the curved upper handle.
+Since you press harder to get up a hill, the wheels speed up to give you more support.
 When you slow for a turn, the auto-drive does as well.
 The result is effortless, leaving you relaxed enough to let your mind wander.
 It feels more like going for a walk than mowing the lawn.
 The auto-drive on both Toro machines proved invaluable in navigating tougher sections of grass, allowing us to feather the engine and make it through thicker sections.
 It takes practice, but it's an excellent feature.
 Both gas mowers start relatively easily, but it's a far cry from the simplicity of battery-powered mowers.

 The Toro 60V Max Super Recycler is impressively powerful easy to maneuver or pivot for 180 degree turns.
 Credit: Clark Tate

 The Troy-Bilt TB110 features large rear wheels, making it quite easy to maneuver around obstacles.
-This ability earned it a respectable score even though its lack of self-propulsion requires you to put in far more sweat equity than the Toro models.
-The metal deck resists flexing, though, meaning that more of your effort is transferred to moving the machine forward instead of twisting its deck.
+This ability earned it a respectable score, even though its lack of self-propulsion requires you to put in far more sweat equity than the Toro models.
+The metal deck resists flexing, so more of your effort goes into moving the machine forward rather than twisting its deck.

 Large rear wheels enable smooth pivot turns, which cuts down on total mowing time and effort.
 Credit: Clark Tate

-The Greenworks MO60L419 mower, though it lacks self-propulsion, is lightweight and small enough to be incredibly easy to maneuver around the yard.
-We were able to frequently mow with only one hand and could cut into tight corners where other mowers couldn't even fit.
+The Greenworks 60V 17" mower, though it lacks self-propulsion, is lightweight and small enough to maneuver easily around the yard.
+We were able to mow frequently with only one hand and cut into tight corners where other mowers couldn't even fit.
 Even pushing up hills was easy, since the whole mower is so light.

 The Greenworks is so easy to handle that we were able to lift it up onto raised beds to trim unruly weeds.
 Be careful to release the bail bar first, and not do this while the mower is running!
 Credit: Hale Milano

-Without any self-propulsion mechanism, the rest of the mowers we tested are more straightforward.
-Some offer better performance than the self-propelled mowers above, thanks to better maneuvering instead of propulsion.
-The gas-powered Troy-Bilt does not have an auto-drive feature, so it takes force to propel it around, especially up hills.
+Without a self-propulsion mechanism, the other mowers we tested are more straightforward and easy-to-use, but you do have to push them.
+Some offer easier handling in tight spaces or turns than the self-propelled mowers above, thanks to improved maneuvering rather than propulsion.
+The gas-powered Troy-Bilt lacks an auto-drive feature, so it requires some force to propel it, especially uphill.

-The 16-inch Greenworks 25322 is fairly easy to maneuver since its smaller deck provides some structural resistance to distortion.
+The 16-inch Greenworks 40V 16" is fairly easy to maneuver since its smaller deck provides some structural resistance to distortion.
 Its compact wheelbase and light weight make it easy to move around small spaces.

 The reel options, the American Lawn Mower 1204-14 and Great States 204-14, are light, but they really only move as well as they cut.
 Since the American arrived sharper than the Great States, it's far easier to push through grass, whether it's a straightaway or a turn.